Data Security & Privacy Learn how to correctly analyse this topic.

 • We can accept a case where less than 10,000 people were affected, but only if direct data exists (i.e. X persons got Y amount of money stolen).

-For both topics, make sure to describe the scale of the impact by taking into account:
+For both topics, make sure to describe the severity of the impact by taking into account:

 The impact is not just the number of people affected, but how they were impacted.
 It is not because the data of, for instance, one million people have been exposed that the impact is necessarily significant.
 An analysis can discuss a case concerning a few hundred/thousand people if there is a tangible outcome.
 The impact is considered significant when this number of people (few thousand) have been victims of monetary losses, identity theft, etc., and this has been quantified.